ROCm/HIP/docs/how-to/unified_memory.rst

 - ``hipCpuDeviceId`` = -1 means that the advised device is the CPU.
 - ``hipInvalidDeviceId`` = -2 means that the device is invalid.

-For the best performance you can profile your application to optimize the utilization of compiler hits.
+For the best performance, profile your application to optimize the utilization of HIP runtime hints.

-Data Prefetching
+Data prefetching
 ----------------

-Data prefetching is a technique used to improve the performance of your application by moving data closer to the processing unit before it is actually needed.
+Data prefetching is a technique used to improve the performance of your application by moving data closer to the processing unit before it's actually needed.

 .. code-block:: cpp